Impact of Extension Master Gardeners

 - Enjoy sharing your love of gardening with others through various Extension Master Gardener projects.

-To become a Master Gardener, you will need to contact your local Extension office for more information.
+To become an Extension Master Gardener, you will need to contact your local Extension office for more information.
 Click here (http://www.ksre.k-state.edu/Map.aspx) for the contact information for your county.
-See this page for a map of counties with active Master Gardener Programs.
+See this page for a map of counties with active Extension Master Gardener Programs.